daisubc/ADCHEM2024/_pages/young_author.md

 ## Important Dates

 Deadline for Applications: November 15th, 2023

-Applicants Notifies: March 7th, 2024
+Applicants Notified: March 7th, 2024

 ## Instructions
 Complete the application form, and send it (by November 15, 2023), with proof of citizenship (i.e. copy of passport), to <sf60@queensu.ca>